A Geometric Perspective on Diffusion Models: Theoretical Connection to Mean Shift

-From the interpretation of expectation-maximization (EM) algorithm, the above mean-shift iteration converges from almost any initial point with a generally linear convergence rate \cite{carreira2007gaussian}. \end{proposition} As a mode-seeking algorithm, mean shift has shown particularly successful in clustering \cite{cheng1995mean}, image segmentation \cite{comaniciu2002mean} and video tracking \cite{shen2005annealedms}.
-In fact, the ODE-based sampling is closely connected with \textit{annealed mean shift}, or \textit{multi-bandwidth mean shift} \cite{shen2005annealedms}, which was developed as a metaheuristic algorithm for global model-seeking.
-By treating the optimal denoising output in \eqref{eq:optimal} as the mean vector in annealed mean-shift iterations, we have the following theorem: \begin{theorem} Given an ODE $\rmdx = - \frac{r_{\bftheta}^{\star}\left(\bfx; t\right) - \bfx}{t}\rmd t$, one Euler step equals to a convex combination of the annealed mean-shift iteration and the current position. \end{theorem} \begin{proof} Given a current sample $\hatx_{s_{n+1}}$, $n\in[0, N-1]$, the prediction of an one-step Euler equals to
+From the interpretation of expectation-maximization (EM) algorithm, mean shift converges from almost any initial point with a generally linear convergence rate \citep{carreira2007gaussian}.
+As a mode-seeking algorithm, it has shown particularly successful in clustering \citep{cheng1995mean,carreira2015review}, image segmentation \citep{comaniciu2002mean} and video tracking \citep{comaniciu2003kernel}.
+In fact, the ODE-based sampling of diffusion models is closely connected with \textit{annealed mean shift}, or \textit{multi-bandwidth mean shift} \citep{shen2005annealedms}.
+Annealed mean shift, which was developed as a metaheuristic algorithm for global model seeking, initializes a sufficiently large bandwidth and monotonically decreases it in iterations \citep{shen2005annealedms}.
+By treating the optimal denoising output as the mean vector in annealed mean shift, we have the following proposition \begin{proposition} Given an optimal probability flow ODE $\rmdx = \frac{\bfx - r_{\bftheta}^{\star}(\bfx; t)}{t}\rmd t$, one Euler step equals to a convex combination of the annealed mean shift and the current position. \end{proposition} \begin{proof} Given a current sample $\hatx_{t_{n+1}}$, $n\in[0, N-1]$, the prediction of a single Euler step equals to